 When you think of Christmas, blue and purple Christmas trees don’t immediately come to mind.
-You might think of traditional green trees decorated with red and white ornaments, and gold or silver accents.
+The holidays are usually associated with red and white ornaments or even gold or silver accents on traditional green trees.
 Why not experiment with a blue or purple tree?
-They’re versatile centerpieces that that can be dressed up for the holidays and various occasions throughout the year.
-In this post, we’ll explore the different shades, cool themes to try for Christmas, and unique decorating ideas for your other celebrations.
+It’s a versatile holiday centerpiece that can be dressed up for various occasions throughout the year.
+In this post, we’ll explore the different shades, cool themes to try for Christmas, and unique decorating ideas for other celebrations.

 A primary color, blue lends its cool tones to secondary ones.
 Mixed with cheerful yellow, it turns into green.
 Blended with fiery red, it becomes violet.
 Blue symbolizes calm, stability, and depth.
 It also represents the sky and the sea.